Who We Are

 Medicare requires all hospices to provide services to a minimum standard.
-Hospice of Central Ohio goes above and beyond those standards to give the best care.
-Being a non-profit organization allows us to use money that would have been paid out to shareholders or private equity to provide more services.
+Ohio’s Hospice of Central Ohio goes above and beyond those standards to give the best care.
+Being a not-for-profit organization allows us to use money that would have been paid out to shareholders or private equity to provide more services.

 Our mission is to celebrate the lives of those we have the privilege of serving by providing superior care and superior services to each patient and family.

-Patients of Hospice of Central Ohio receive compassionate, individualized end-of-life care.
+Patients of Ohio’s Hospice of Central Ohio receive compassionate, individualized end-of-life care.
 Their desires guide the physical, emotional, and spiritual care support we provide.
 Members of our community — patients’ families, children, and anyone experiencing loss — find support through bereavement services.

 Our Organizational Values

 - We value the best possible living and a peaceful death.

 - We value and honor the patient’s and family’s needs and end-of-life wishes.

 - We are a community asset, not just another healthcare provider.